scipy/scipy.org/www/scipylib/building/windows.rst

 4) Finally, install Python from https://python.org/ (make sure to check the box to install pip)

-After you've installed the required software, open Powershell (Start -> type "powershell" -> enter), change to a good location to build (just like with building OpenBLAS, but this time we're using a different toolchain with different commands), and clone SciPy.
+After you've installed the required software, open Powershell (click start, type "powershell", press enter), change to a good location to build (just like with building OpenBLAS, but this time we're using a different toolchain with different commands), and clone SciPy.
 From now on, we'll use powershell for the rest of the procedure.